What is going on for you just now?

 Just as importantly, I am a real person.
 I am honest, I am empathetic and understanding, I am kind and I am genuinely interested in you and your well-being.
 I am a great believer that knowledge is power and that self-awareness is empowering.
 Because of this, I want to work with you to explore your awareness, your choices and your strategies to empower your long term well-being.

 If you would like a chat about whether us working together could be helpful to you at this time, please feel free to contact me.
-Our first conversation will last around 30 minutes and carries no charge and no obligation.
+Our first conversation carries no charge and no obligation.

 Training, qualifications & experience

-Like all counsellors, I have undergone years of training to become qualified as a safe and ethical therapeutic counsellor.
-This is as important to me as I anticipate it is to you and am happy to work within the code of practice of the British Association of Counselling and Psychotherapy (BACP).
+Being safe and ethical is as important to me as I anticipate it is to you.
+I am happy to work within the code of practice of the British Association of Counselling and Psychotherapy (BACP) and the National Counselling Society.

 - Person centred because you and your experiences will be at the centre of our work together;